jtpdev/portfolium/README.md

-# portifolium
+# Portfolium

-> A project to create a portifolium in the web.
+> A project to create a portfolio in the web.

 ## Build Setup